Week 12 Power Rankings: Why every NFL team is thankful

 Week 11 ranking: 4

 Thankful for: Anthony Lynn.
 The no-nonsense head coach for the Chargers started his tenure 0-4 in 2017, but since then the Chargers are 16-6.
 This season, Lynn has the Chargers at 7-3 and on the verge of making the playoffs for the first time since 2013.
-Lynn has dealt with the relocation of his franchise to Los Angeles, playing in a temporary home where opposing fans take over the stadium and the organization cycling through six kickers.
-Through all that, Lynn has been a steadying influence, holding players accountable for their performance on the field. -- Eric Williams
+Lynn has dealt with the relocation of his franchise to Los Angeles, playing in a temporary home where opposing fans take over the stadium, and the organization cycling through six kickers.
+Through it all, Lynn has been a steadying influence, holding players accountable for their performance on the field. -- Eric Williams

 8. Houston Texans (7-3)